IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

     (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

-  location (True, str, None)
-    (Required for new resource) The location where the instance available

   tags (False, list, None)
     None

-  service_endpoints (False, str, None)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.

   name (True, str, None)